 Center classes are a fun, rewarding, and engaging experience for kids to learn chess in a focused classroom setting.
-Our certified and experienced chess coaches work with students to develop their chess ability and lead them as they also develop maturity and learn life lessons through their efforts.
+Our certified chess coaches will work with your student to develop their chess ability and also help them develop maturity and learn life lessons through their efforts.
 An emphasis on ‘life skills’ is at the core of what we do at Chess4Life.

 We believe that one of the keys to ensuring that students have a great time while learning and building confidence and self-esteem is having a culture that celebrates success.
-Students will experience this value in all of our programs as they learn and build upon their knowledge and achieve learning objectives which will prepare them to successfully take on greater challenges in chess and in life.
+Students will experience this value in all of our programs as they learn chess and life skills which will prepare them to excel in chess and life.

 Chess classes are structured around six progressive levels of chess knowledge that guide students from the basics to a more advanced understanding of the game of chess.